JannieI/canvas-workstation-V3/src/app/roadmap.md

 5. Test on different configs: screen resolution, 2 screens
 6. Test on different devices, ie Tablet and Phone
 7. Install at user as pilot, may Liaan ...
-8. Show version
-9. Make status bar customisable - can choose what to show.
-Plus, ... if too many (and what happens then?)
-10.Statusbar - make read-only text dimmer / lighter so that clickable ones stand out

 **Status Bar**
 1. Show Canvas version
 2. Show standalone/server name
+3. Show version
+4. Make status bar customisable - can choose what to show.
+Plus, ... if too many (and what happens then?)
+5 .Statusbar - make read-only text dimmer / lighter so that clickable ones stand out

 **Data**
 1. Light data exploration: outliers